April 14, 2014

 - Gifted Resources Galore: Tips and Tools for Meeting the Needs of Your Gifted Students; Tues.
 Apr.
 29

-The games our families play give a small glimpse into our culture.
-Do some indoor games span across many places and cultures?
-Share the XW1W question for the week of Mar 9: What is your family's favorite indoor game?
-Help your students experience life through the eyes of others in distant places through #XW1W.
+Climate affects day to day life and culture.
+Share the XW1W question for the week of April 13: Which month is the rainiest where you live?
+Help your students experience life in distant places through #XW1W.
 Share with classrooms around the world.
 The Across the World Once a Week (#xw1w) project uses simple tweets or blog posts to share the responses to a weekly question and help you “see” what life is like in other places.
 It all works because of something called a hashtag.
 Get started now with these simple directions and FAQ.